matthewhudson/watchman/README.markdown

 Watchman monitors websites to ensure they return an expected Status Code.
 If not, an email is sent to the respective admin.

+## Usage

+Edit config-sample.yaml, and then rename to config.yaml.
+Then run:

+	node index.js

 ## Configuration

-Edit config.yaml to you suit your needs.
+Edit config-sample.yaml to you suit your needs.

 ### Basic